ElinorG11/BitcoinMiningDR2025/README.md

 ## How to Use the Repository
 - **No executable scripts** are included.
 The simulations are **manual**.
-- Data files contain **processed results** from the study.
+- Data files contain **raw results** taken from the sources mentioned above.
-- Mathematical models and sensitivity analysis are **documented in the supplementary materials**.
+- Mathematical models and sensitivity analysis are **documented in the research paper**.
 - Users can adapt the provided data for further analysis or implementation.

 ## Key Findings
 - **Bitcoin mining can reduce ramping costs** but is highly sensitive to electricity prices and machine costs.
 - There is a **trade-off between rising electricity costs due to renewables and increased ramping costs**.
-- The **economic feasibility** depends on mining hardware prices staying below a profitability threshold.
+- The **economic feasibility** is influenced by mining hardware prices staying below a profitability threshold.

 ## References
 For full details on the data, refer to: